 Paneer is mostly preferred by vegetarians and is also made during several occasions.

 Palak paneer is a very simple and easy recipe and it does not require lots of time to make it.
 It can also be made in various variations here and there but I decided to stick to the traditional method of making palak paneer.

-Here, I have not made use of any tomatoes and have just used plain palak and paneer to make this traditional and popular paneer recipe.
+Here, I have not made use of any tomatoes and have just used plain spinach and cottage cheese to make this traditional and popular paneer recipe.

 If one is looking for a substitute for proteins other than chicken and eggs then, I suggest paneer to be included in diet as it gives us lots of protein to our body.

 Paneer is made out of curdled milk and if paneer is not available in markets then, it can be made in household too.